freenet/web/hugo-site/content/_index.md

 Freenet is flexible enough to build entirely decentralized alternatives to existing centralized services, such as messaging, social media, email, and e-commerce.
+Every component of every service built on Freenet is interoperable by default, ensuring seamless integration and interaction across the platform.
-All services built on Freenet are interoperable, scalable by default, and secured through modern cryptographic techniques.
+Additionally, all services are scalable by default and secured through modern cryptographic techniques.

 #### Status (June 2024)